 Generating different output from graphics programs is useful for many tasks.
 Often, generating high-quality output for print media from a graphics program requires programming investment.
-Typically, extra code must be added to render to a high-resolution off screen buffer, and then write that buffer to disk.
-This is reasonably straightforward to do; however, if scalable vector art is desired or required for print media, complex code to do projections and generate properly sorted primitives must often be added.
-With our techniques, an extension similar to the gl2ps library [2] can easily be implemented and then used with any OpenGL application.
+Extra code must be added to render to a high-resolution off screen buffer, and then write that buffer to disk.
+This is reasonably straightforward; however, if scalable vector art is desired or required for print media, complex code to do projections and generate properly sorted primitives must often be added.
+With our techniques, an extension similar to the gl2ps library [Geuzaine 2001] can be implemented and then used with any OpenGL application.
 We have built a module for HijackGL that generates Adobe Illustrator vector art files from 3D applications.
 This module takes advantage of the reconstructed scene information to sort triangles from back to front.
-We also note that this module could be chained with a visual style change module to produce Adobe Illustrator output of one of our stylized renderers.
+We note that this module could be chained with a visual style change module to produce vector output of one of our stylized renderers.

-Chromium and its predecessor, WireGL [5] exist primarily to generate different output.
-Their system, like ours, uses library interception techniques and sends OpenGL commands to a cluster of machines, which then render to a tiled display for large format output.
-We note that our system could be implemented in Chromium, and in fact, because our reconstruction step removes many of the redundant values in an OpenGL stream, it may be possible to send less information across the wire to the cluster of renderers.
+Chromium and its predecessor, WireGL [Humphreys et al. 2001] exist primarily to generate different output.
+Their system, like ours, uses library interception techniques and sends OpenGL commands to a cluster of machines that render to a tiled display for large format output.
+However, because our reconstruction step removes many of the redundant values in an OpenGL stream, it may be possible to send less information across the wire to the cluster of renderers.

-Figure 6 demonstrates the results of our geometry capture module.
-This extension works by processing the reconstructed scene data and writing a common 3D file format of everything in the scene.
+Figure 3 demonstrates the results of our geometry capture module.
+This extension works by processing the reconstructed scene data and writing a 3D file format of the scene data.
 Without the reconstructed scene data, the models we generate would effectively be bags of disjoint triangles.
-After we have taken a 3D scene capture, we can then view and manipulate this data in any common modeling or animation package, such as Maya or 3D Studio MAX.
+Instead, because we compute connectivity, we may convert our data to any standard mesh boundary representation.
+After we have taken a 3D scene capture, we can then view and manipulate this data in a common modeling or animation package, such as Maya.
 This module allows us to extract 3D models from any program that displays them using OpenGL.